 Distance from the South Downs Way: Pass right through the village

-There is a real sense of history here, reflected in many of the beautiful buildings, such as the 14th Century parish church and Alfriston Clergy House dating back to the same era.
-Alfriston certainly punches above its weight in terms of places to eat, drink and stay, with pubs, restaurants and accommodation to suit all budgets and tastes.
-Alfriston is a must see destination on any trip to the South Downs and particularly if you are walking or cycling along the South Downs Way.
+There is a real sense of history here, reflected in many beautiful buildings, such as the 14th Century parish church and Alfriston Clergy House dating back to the same era.
+Alfriston certainly punches above its weight in terms of places to eat, drink and stay, with pubs, restaurants and accommodations to suit all budgets and tastes.
+Alfriston is a must-see destination on any trip to the South Downs and particularly if you are walking or cycling along the South Downs Way.

 Getting Here & Home Again

 By Train & Bus

 There are regular bus services to Alfriston from Brighton, Lewes and Eastbourne, operated by Countryliner, Renown Buses and Brighton and Hove buses.